brlala/websocket_webchat/livechat/README.md

 7. Role based authentication middleware
 8. Sending of image and files
 9. uploading of files to amazon/alibaba bucket
+10. Added default seed to database to create superuser and first setup

 Project Requirements:
 1. Permission Group for different users